zuozhenggh/learning-library/oci-library/oci-hol/oci-artificial-intelligence/anomaly-detection/anomalies/anomaly-detection-project.md

 Then you can specify the compartment of Object storage that houses the data.
 Click Create Button.
 ![](../images/7_create_data_asset_form.png " ")

-After a few seconds, the data asset will be shown in the data asset main pane.
+After a few seconds, the data asset will be shown in the data asset main panel.

+For other types of data sources, such as Oracle Autonomous Transaction Processing (ATP) or InfluxDB, please refer [this documentation page](https://docs.oracle.com/en-us/iaas/anomaly/using/add-data-assets.htm#add-data-assets) for how to configure.

 ### 2: Use the Train Model button to create a new data asset (Optional)